Master proven-in-the-lab techniques for making every piece you write easier to read and understand …

 “One of the best career experiences I’ve had.”

 – Scott Worden, manager, corporate communications & PR, Magna International

 Let’s start with the bad news: More than half of American adults have basic or below basic prose skills, according to the Department of Education’s latest literacy test.

 That means they can sign forms, compare ticket prices for two events and look up shows in a TV guide.
 But most can’t find places on a map, calculate the cost of office supplies from a catalog or compare viewpoints in two editorials.

-But with a Cut Through the Clutter in-house workshop, your team will master 130 years of clear-writing best practices.
+But with a Write for Readability in-house workshop, your team will master 130 years of clear-writing best practices.
 Specifically, your team will learn how to:

 - Reach Real Readers: Get a reading-level reality check with results from the latest U.S. literacy study.

 - Cut Through the Clutter: Measure, monitor and manage clarity with a cool (free) tool!

 - Take the ‘Numb’ Out of Numbers: Make statistics understandable and interesting